Building The Pentagon’s Future Force: AeroVironment Q4 Delivers (NASDAQ:AVAV)

-Since my previous coverage, AeroVironment (NASDAQ:AVAV) has validated and accelerated the thesis with its Q4 FY 2025 earnings released on 24 June 2025: quarterly revenue surged 40% to $275.1 million and full-year sales hit a record $820.6 million.
-Funded
+Since my previous coverage, AeroVironment, Inc. (NASDAQ:AVAV) has validated and accelerated the thesis with its Q4 FY 2025 earnings released on 24 June 2025: quarterly revenue surged 40% to $275.1 million and full-year sales hit a record $820.6

 Building The Pentagon's Future Force: AeroVironment Delivers